Cro-Mags: Rising popularity, lineup changes and breakup (1986–2002)

-The Cro-Mags' debut album The Age of Quarrel was released in 1986, which was mostly written by Parris Mayhew and Flanagan, some songs being based on a four track demo that Flanagan had recorded solo in 1982 while on the West Coast.
-Joseph parted ways with the band again after The Age of Quarrel, leaving Flanagan to sing on the second Cro-Mags album, Best Wishes (1989), which had a more heavy metal-influenced sound.
-The next album, Alpha Omega (1992), saw the return of Joseph singing along with Flanagan.
-According to cofounder Parris Mayhew, he wrote most of the album with guitarist Rob Buckley.
+In the summer of 1986, the Cro-Mags supported GBH on their US tour.
+Later that year the bands debut album The Age of Quarrel was released in 1986, which was mostly written by Parris Mayhew and Flanagan, some songs being based on a four track demo that Flanagan had recorded solo in 1982 while on the West Coast.
+Following the albums release Cro-Mags served as main support for Motörhead on the US leg of their Orgasmatron Tour.
+For the first half of 1987 the band toured the US, during the end of the year the band toured Europe it was during this tour that Joseph parted ways with the band again, leaving Flanagan to become the bands lead singer.

+From April 14 to June 24, 1989, the Cro-Mags embarked on the "Down But Not Out tour" alongside Destruction.
+While on tour the groups on the second album, Best Wishes was released, which had a more heavy metal-influenced sound.
+In the summer of 1990, the Cro-Mags held a US tour with bands such as Wargasm and Temporary Insanity serving as support.
+The following summer saw the Cro-Mags hold an extensive European tour in celebration of the bands 10th anniversary.

+The bands next album, Alpha Omega was released in 1992, and saw the return of Joseph singing along with Flanagan.
+According to co-founder Parris Mayhew, he wrote most of the album with guitarist Rob Buckley.
 However, neither Mayhew or Buckley played on the actual recording, and the writing has been disputed by Flanagan and others.
+The Alpha Omega US tour then took place in the November and December of that year.
 The Cro-Mags disbanded but later recorded the album with the return of Doug Holland and a new rhythm guitarist, Gabby Abularach.

-The album, Near Death Experience was released in 1993, after which the group disbanded for several years.
+Their third album, Near Death Experience was released in 1993, the band then toured Europe in support of the album with Only Living Witness and Upset Noise.
+In 1994, the live album Hard Times in an Age of Quarrel was released via Century Media, they spent most of the year touring the US.
+Soon the group disbanded for several years.
 They began touring again in the late 1990s with Flanagan on vocals and bass and Mayhew returning to the fold.
 Eventually, the band released Revenge in 2000.
 For many fans, this album signified a return to the Cro-Mags' early hardcore roots.
 Many songs were comparable to those on The Age of Quarrel, although some featured a more melodic/punk rock style.
 The release of Revenge and its subsequent tour resulted in yet another break up, which caused lasting resentment between Mayhew and Flanagan.
 In 2001 Flanagan asked Joseph to join him once again, but the short-lived reunion ended in 2002.